Cerberin: Symptoms

-In poisoning situations, those who are poisoned by ingesting cardiac glycosides experience, within an hour, a variety of gastrointestinal and cardiac symptoms.
-For cerberin, these have been noted to include nausea, vomiting, and abdominal pain.
+Those who ingest cerberin experience, within an hour, a variety of gastrointestinal and cardiac symptoms, particularly nausea, vomiting, abdominal pain, and bradycardia.
 Forensic sources indicate presentations for cardiac toxin poisonings that additionally include burning sensations in the mouth, diarrhea, headache, dilated pupils, irregular beating of the heart, and drowsiness; coma and death most often eventually follow.
-There is no clear, reported correlation between the dose and mortality (see below); death often occurs after 3–6 hours.
+There is no clear, reported correlation between the dose and mortality (see above); death often occurs after 3–6 hours.